hguthrie/hguthrie/README.md

 ## Hi there 👋

-As an accomplished technical writer, I am always eager to explore how emerging technologies and systems function, which fuels my passion for developing effective content strategies.
-My interest in organization techniques and information architectures drives me to create clear and structured content that enhances user understanding and engagement.
+As an accomplished technical writer, I am always eager to explore emerging technologies and systems functionality, which fuels my passion for developing effective content strategies.
+My interest in productive organization techniques and information architectures drives me to create clear and structured content that enhances user understanding and engagement.

 Visit my [GitHub Pages](https://hguthrie.github.io).